omariosc/TickTalk/README.md

 - The web site is to a professional standard.
 - The web site is responsive and feels natural to use on both tablet and desktop computers.
 - The user experience of the website is consistent.
-- Key functionality implemented in the website is easy and intuitive to use.
+- Key functionality implemented on the website is easy and intuitive to use.
-- Consideration has be applied to enable accessibility to the website.
+- Consideration has been applied to enable accessibility to the website.
 - Styling of the web site is appropriate for its purpose.

 ## Unit Testing